GaryHughes/FixMaster/README.md

 **fixmaster.prefixPattern** Match this pattern in the part of each line preceding the FIX message.
 This will be included when formatting the FIX message.
 The default pattern matches a timestamp with the format yyyy-MM-dd HH:mm:ss.ffffff

+**fixmaster.nestedFieldIndent** he number of spaces to indent fields belonging to nested groups

 ## Known Issues

 This extension is designed to parse FIX application log files which are typically very large, possibly 100s of MB.
 Visual Studio Code places limits on the size of files it reads so it